-WHAT IS THE ROLE OF NATIONAL INSTITUTIONS?
 National institutions play a key role in the main stages of EU policy making.
 In the decision phase, ministers and civil servants negotiate, amend and decide in the Council whether to accept proposals submitted by the Commission.
 National parliaments are influential at the decision stage.
 Finally, EU legislation is implemented by national administrations - ministries, departments of state, regulatory agencies, and regional and local authorities.
-The same national bodies administer 90 per cent of the EU budget.
+The same national bodies administer 90% of the EU budget.
 National courts, meanwhile, monitor and enforce EU law in the Member States.
 They can also refer questions concerning the interpretation of EU law to the Court of Justice of the European Union.

+EU decision-making process

-EU DECISION-MAKING PROCESS The European Union was set up in the aftermath of World War II to promote peace throughout Europe.
+The European Union was set up in the aftermath of World War II to promote peace throughout Europe.
 A central principle was that decisions would be taken through agreement and/or consensus.
 The structure of today's major EU institutions, and their legislative and decision-making processes, reflect this.

 As we saw in the previous section, European legislation covers many areas, from the environment to food safety.
 The European Commission proposes legislation, and in most cases the European Parliament and the Council of the EU both have to agree for it to pass.
 The process for this joint decision-making is called the ordinary legislative procedure.

-HOW EU BODIES WORK TOGETHER
+HOW EUODIES, TOGE

 EUROPEAN COUNCIL

 Heads of State or Government from each EU country. (e.g. Prime Ministers or their equivalent)

-Sets the EU's policy agenda

 EUROPEAN COMMISSION

 27 Commissioners one from each EU country

 Proposes legislation and Budget

-EUROPEAN PARLIAMENT

-Scrutinises

-MEPS elected directly by citizens
+EUROPEAN PARLIAMENT MEPS elected directly by citizens

-COUNCIL
+EU COUNCIL

 Ministers from each EU country

 Jointly decide legislation and budget

-Input, feedback and lobbying on legislation
+INPUT FEED BACK AND LOBBYING ON LEGISLATION

 - Public consultations

 - Citizens, civil society

 - Experts, interest groups

-- Political negociations
+- Political parties

+Parlamentary

-- Parlamentary hearings
+- hearings

 - EU Agencies

-ADVISORY BODIES
+ADVISORY

-- Committee of the Regions

-- Economic and Social Committee
+- Committee of the Regions - Economic and Social Committee

 Offer their opinions on the Commission's proposals and Budget

+Scrutinises